 Following public health advice concerning coronavirus, our priority is to follow the protocols and protect the wellbeing of everyone we work with and the wider community.

-From 10 July we moved into Phase 3 of the Scottish Government’s route map through and out of the crisis (more information on the Scottish Government website).
+From 2 November 2020 Scotland moved into the new system of the Scottish Government’s Covid Protection Levels (more information on the Scottish Government website).

-During this phase, practical Cycling Scotland cycle training can take place outdoors if the Scottish Government guidance is followed.
-Following updates relating to sport, culture and leisure issued on 24 August, Cycling Scotland tutors and instructors can now undertake outdoor group sessions with up to eight adults.
+For local authorities under Levels 1-3 restrictions, practical Cycling Scotland cycle training can take place outdoors, if the Scottish Government guidance is followed.
+Cycling Scotland tutors and instructors can undertake cycle training sessions with up to eight adults.
 Courses must be hosted by client organisations, with any access to indoor space managed in line with HSE guidelines.

 For our tutors and instructors, we have developed a Covid-19 risk assessment, including guidance to be followed on physical distancing, hygiene, relevant PPE and reporting mechanisms.

 All instructors involved in the delivery of Bikeability Scotland and Play on Pedals cycle training should also follow local authority operating procedures.

 Recognising that current circumstances are making the planning and delivery of Bikeability Scotland more challenging, this free webinar offers the chance to hear from experienced instructors and local authority coordinators who have delivered over the summer and during the first few weeks of the new session.

 If you have any questions related to delivering cycle training, please email firstname.lastname@example.org.

 We would like to reassure all Cycling Friendly organisations of our understanding and support for issues you may now be facing in delivering funded projects.
 If you have applied for or received grant funding from us, please note: